mit-han-lab/data-efficient-gans/README.md

 # Data-Efficient GANs with DiffAugment

-**[NOTE]** Our DiffAugment-biggan repo is coming!
+**[NOTE]** Our DiffAugment-BigGAN PyTorch repo is coming!

 This repository contains our implementation of Differentiable Augmentation (DiffAugment) in both PyTorch and Tensorflow.
 It can be used to significantly improve the data efficiency for GAN training.
-We have provided the training code of [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) (Tensorflow).
+We have provided the Tensorflow code of [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2).

 <img src="imgs/few_shot-comparison.jpg" width="1000px"/>